 The following chart illustrates the various fiduciary, financial and appointed powers related to each of the three classes of partners:

 Although the general partner as full voting rights, they take on the full responsibility related to the financial well-being of the partnership.
-In their case, they are liable for any financial deficiencies in the partnership when they exist.
+In their case, they are liable for any financial deficiencies with the partnership when they exist.
 Prior to entering into a partnership agreement, I implore upon you to do your research by reading more articles.
 I have more information available on my legal page on the website.
 Act on Knowledge.

 If you have any comments or questions, e-mail me at dave (insert the usual ‘at’ symbol) businessecon.org.
 I would love to hear from you.